 - For all of the banks covered in our surveys, you have to be a bona fide resident abroad.
 Meaning that you have to have a residency permit or foreign citizenship (with Ethiopian Yellow Card) in order to qualify.

 - You must generally make both your initial down payment and monthly payments, in hard currency.
+However, there are some banks which will allow you to start making your payments in Birr although changes to your loan terms will apply, most notably interest rate increases by varying points.

 - Note that in almost every case, the bank will make its own assessment of the property’s value and decide to give you a loan based on that rather than what the selling price is.
 Be aware that there can be significant differences between these values, sometimes as much as 50%.